pulpombo/LosMoggers/Spaces/Provisorio/Untitled.md

 1. Who's the last person you held hands with?

+   The last person i've held hands with is a friend that was guiding me through a crowd to get to my other friends in a party

 2. Are you outgoing or shy?
 3. Who are you looking forward to seeing?